GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

 ### Declarations and Definitions
 - [ ] identical declarations of data or functions

-  Multiple forward declarations of a class are supported by `Forward`.
+  Note that `Forward` supports multiple declarations of a class.
 - [ ] identical definitions of anything, _even in separate translation units_

   All of the code is compiled together after calculating a global compile order.